-*Payment plans of $335 per quarter will be available to students accepted into this program.
+*Payment plans will be available to students accepted into this program.

 Putting the Pen to the Page is an opportunity for writers to study the craft of creative writing, share and workshop portions of their novel manuscript, provide and receive constructive criticism, and work with a published author at an MFA-level of instruction as they write their way through the generative process of drafting their novel manuscript.
-Writing prompts and reading assignments will serve as a source of inspiration and motivation, and a number of visiting authors will be invited to speak to the students throughout the course.
 This yearlong intensive program will offer support and structure by helping students establish goals and writing habits while working to meet monthly deadlines.
 Work in any genre is accepted, and writers of all levels are welcome to apply.

 Whether you have already made substantial headway on your novel or are just beginning to gather ideas, your classroom community will provide the structure, companionship, feedback and emotional support to help you complete the first draft of your novel in one academic year.

-This generative writing class is designed to help students complete the first draft of their novel manuscripts during the course of the traditional nine-month academic calendar, September 2019 through May 2020.
-We will meet twice a month for the first three months (September, October, and November) and once a month for the remainder of the course, skipping the month of December.
-In addition to these eleven meetings, you will receive reading and writing assignments and prompts via email during the weeks we do not meet, and the class will conclude with a public reading hosted by WriterHouse.
-Each student will also receive a 30-minute one-on-one conference with the instructor to discuss their projects and help establish their goals as they move out of the classroom environment and into the revision process for their novel manuscripts.
+This generative writing class is designed to help students complete the first draft of their novel manuscripts during the course of the traditional nine-month academic calendar, January 2021 through September 2021.
+We will meet twice a month for the first three months and once a month for the remainder of the course, skipping the month of April for spring break and one-on-one conferences with the instructor.
+In addition to these eleven meetings, you will receive reading and writing assignments and prompts via email during the weeks we do not meet, and, if possible, the class will conclude with an outdoor public reading and graduation hosted by WriterHouse.
+Each student will also receive two 30-minute one-on-one conferences with the instructor; one in April to discuss their projects, and one in September to help establish their goals as they move out of the classroom environment and into the revision or submission/query process.

 The first three months of class will be craft focused and will include short lectures by the instructor; we will discuss the primary elements of creative writing and read published excerpts and craft essays.
-Each meeting will also include generative in-class writing time to help students begin exploring their story and getting to know their characters.
+Each meeting will also include generative in-class writing assignments to help students explore their story in new ways and get to know their characters more thoroughly.

-All classes will be held on Monday evenings from 6:00 – 9:00, and the first class will meet September 9th.
-Meeting sessions are three hours long.
-Any required texts will be announced soon.
+All classes will be held on Tuesday evenings at 6:00 pm, and the first class will meet January 5th.
+Meeting sessions are approximately two and a half hours long, and required texts will be announced soon.

-This class is limited to ten students.
-Acceptance letters will be emailed to students by 8/30/19.
+Application Deadline extended to December 8th; acceptances will be emailed by December 18th.
 Upon acceptance, the remaining balance of the tuition will be due.
-Payment plans will be available for students accepted in this program; the first payment will be due on 9/3/19.
+Payment plans will be available for students accepted in this program; the first payment will be due on 12/28/20.

 Please note, this program is for novelists who are prepared to make a strong commitment to their work; students will be expected to participate in the entire year-long program.

-Following the completion of the course, students will have the opportunity to purchase additional services at discounted rates.
-Inquire about details after the start of class.
+Following the completion of the course, students will have the opportunity to purchase additional editing services from the instructor at the following discounted rates.

 About the Instructor: